traceo-dev/traceo-javascript/packages/opentelemetry-node/README.md

 ```

 ### Spans
-To use the exporter for spans you need to import `TraceoTracingExporter` from `@traceo-sdk/opentelemetry-node` like below:
+To use the exporter for spans you need to import `TraceoTracingExporter` from `@traceo-sdk/opentelemetry-node` like below.

 ```ts
 import { SimpleSpanProcessor } from "@opentelemetry/tracing";